-Ashley Jess Knight is a Woven Textile and Fashion designer based in South East London, with her studio at Cockpit Arts.
+Ashley Jess Knight is a Woven Textile, Fashion & upcycle designer based in South East London.
 Her work is easily recognisable for her use of bright colours, varied textures and brand ethos of ‘Happy Design’.

 Ashley also focused on fashion theory work, focusing on second-hand and sustainable fashion, gentrification, and her own experiences with fashion, with her dissertation recognised by her university.

 She also runs a second-hand fashion blog on Instagram which has allowed her to work with brands and charities such as The British Heart Foundation.
-She has spoke at multiple conferences about this topic alongside writing sustainable fashion articles for magazines such as Our Culture .
+She has spoken at multiple conferences about this topic alongside writing sustainable fashion articles for magazines such as Our Culture .

 In September 2021 she won the Cockpit Arts/ The Worshipful Company of Clothworkers Award 2021, which granted her a studio space in Cockpit Arts business incubator where she is currently based.

 Ashley Won the Jill Humphries Spring board prize in 2023 for her textile work.